atomtec/YahooFinanceKotlin/Readme.md

-#Yahoo Finance Demo
+## YAhooFinance Demo

 This app demostrate the usage of YahooFinance API via the finance SDK

 ## Architecture

-## This is written in Kotlin using MVVM pattern and uses Room Library for Persistance
+This is written in Kotlin using MVVM pattern and uses Room Library for Persistance

 The UI is instantiates the ViewModel which calls the repository to refresh and add stock .
 This is a model driven UI , data is synced to the DB and updated via live data on the UI